China Tariff Panic Sows Seeds for Massive Market Rally

 Hold your stocks and hold your nerve because I believe higher highs are coming.
 I know a lot of you will have tuned in for this and I wanted to make sure I got that message out to you.

-Circling back to what Hudson was talking about, those of you who have been following Market Talk and this channel know that I have been following Bitcoin and Hudson is also involved in crypto.
-You will see that the moment China did what Hudson talked about, what happened to Bitcoin?
+Circling back to what we were talking about, those of you who have been following Market Talk and this channel know that I have been following Bitcoin.
+You will see that the moment China did what we talked about, what happened to Bitcoin?

 It went straight up.
 I bring this up because we are working on an incredible new project where we are going to bring the world of money including block chain, crypto and a bunch of stocks to a new report.
 It’s something I’m working on for some time in September.